Skip to Main Content

 A Michelin one-star in Eaux-Vives draws two distinct audiences.
 The first visits once, drawn by the award and the neighbourhood's growing reputation.
 The second comes back.
 Tosca's format, with Tuesday through Friday lunch service from noon to 2 PM and dinner across Tuesday to Saturday from 7 PM to 10 PM, is structured around a working week in a way that suits Geneva's professional class: lunch for the deal tables, dinner for the celebrations and the standing reservations.
 Sunday and Monday closures reinforce this: this is a serious restaurant operating at a sustainable rhythm, not a seven-day hospitality machine.

 The regulars at a room like this tend to order what they know works rather than what is newest on the menu.
-At Tosca, that means leaning into the kitchen's Florentine foundations: preparations where Italian ingredients, sourced carefully and handled with the contemporary edge that Chef Ivan Baretti's training at Arpège introduced, arrive in forms that feel familiar but executed at a level that removes the comparison to neighbourhood Italian.
+At Tosca, that means leaning into the kitchen's Florentine foundations: preparations where Italian ingredients, sourced carefully and handled with a contemporary edge, arrive in forms that feel familiar but executed at a level that removes the comparison to neighbourhood Italian.
 The wine list is an equal part of that ritual: 505 selections, 2,300 bottles in inventory, with California, Italy, and France as the primary strengths and Tuscan labels as the obvious anchor for the food.
-Wine Director Taylor Cahall manages a list priced at a mid-tier markup ($$), which by Geneva's standards represents genuine accessibility at this award level.
+The list is priced at $$, which by Geneva's standards represents genuine accessibility at this award level.

 Tuscan Cooking in a Swiss Context